a-scales/cart-bepinex/README.md

 1. In the game, when you're near a cart, press **F3**
 2. The mod will swap your player model with a cart
-3. Use WASD to control the cart
+3. Use mouse to steer, W/S to drive forward/backward, and A/D to strafe left/right
 4. Press F4 any time you want to return to normal